moontaekim/Hangman/README.md

+HANGMAN PROJECT

+##Overview##

 This game is an interpretation of hangman.
-The theme is Marvel super heros.
+The theme is Marvel superheros.
 There are 11 heros fighting against Thanos, the super villan that is trying to obtain all of the infiniti stones.
-Select a letter to guess which hero will be the one to take down Thanos once and for all.
+Select a letter, until you complete the name, to guess which hero will be the one to take down Thanos once and for all.
 Be careful, you only have 6 lives!
+Dont worry if you lose, you have stolen the time stone and can activate it by clicking "time stone"

 Link to Game